RecList/evalRS-2022-submission-example/README.md

 For the rules and guidelines on the compute budget and the target machine, please check the official [rules](https://github.com/RecList/evalRS-CIKM-2022).

+Please note that the `images` and `pulumi` folders are for the walkthrough below, but are not part of the "example submission" (so we won't expect them to be in your project).

 This is a WIP.
 Come back often for updates!

 ## Project description (as if this was a real submission!)